Big Bale Play!

 9. How long can I spend at the Big Bale Play?

-You can stay all day or until your children are completely worn out - but please leave by 4pm.
+You can stay all day or until your children are completely worn out - but please leave by 5pm.

 10. What age is the Big Bale Play suitable for?

-12. Are you running SEN sessions and do you offer carer tickets?
+11. Are you running SEN sessions and do you offer carer tickets?

+Yes, but we haven’t confirmed the dates yet.
+Please keep an eye on our ticket booking page for more information.
+These play sessions are specifically for children with Special Educational Needs (SEN) and their families.
+These sessions will have restricted visitor numbers.
 Normal admission prices apply for those attending the sessions.
 Carers receive free entry.
 A valid form of carer ID must be shown on arrival.
 You may also be asked for proof of disability.

-13. What essential items should we bring?
+13. What should children wear?

-The straw can be scratchy so we recommend long trousers and supportive trainers - definitely not sandals, flip-flops or wellies.
-Shoes must be worn at all times.
 Sun hats and sun cream if the sun appears.
 Bring lots of water because running and jumping is thirsty work.
 A picnic blanket is a good idea because seating is sometimes limited.

 14. Are there refreshments available?